vinisalazar/BioProv/paper/paper.md

 ## Classes

-BioProv implements several classes in order to model BWFs (hereafter highlighted in bold text), but the four main ones are:
+BioProv implements several classes in order to model BWFs (hereafter highlighted in bold text).
+Its object-oriented design allows users to enjoy the flexibility of working with extendable Python objects, which are familiar to many frameworks.
+The four main classes are:

 * **Project:** The higher-level structure that contains core project information.
 Contains associated samples, files, and programs.
 * **Sample:** Describes biological samples.
 Has attributes and contains associated files and programs.